OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-17.md

 ## Luke 17:35

-Two women will be grinding grain together; one will be taken and the other left.
+Two women will be grinding grain together; one of them will be taken and the other will be left behind.

 ## Luke 17:36